 The Division of Community Health oversees community health initiatives focused on health improvement and disease prevention.

-National Public Health Week in Brookline is Saturday, April 1 thru Sunday, April 8, 2017.
+National Public Health Week in Brookline is Monday, April 5 - Sunday, April 11, 2021.
 National Public Health Week acknowledges the contributions of public health in communities across the country and highlights the issues that are important to improving the health of our nation.
-You can join the movement by getting involved in the events being held throughout the week.
-Visit Brookline's National Public Health Week webpage to learn more about events being held locally.
+In 2021, the Brookline Department of Public Health will celebrate the week by revisiting previous activities that can be viewed virtually.
+Please check back in later March to see what is planned.

 Current activities include:

 - Climate change to reduce Brookline's carbon footprint

 The division annually promotes Car-Free School Day, Food Day, Brookline Climate Week, and National Public Health Week.